The 10 Building Components usually Inspected

 The time to perform a thorough Home Inspection and produce a comprehensive Report will vary according to the size, age and condition of the house.
 Other influential factors are the accessibility (or lack thereof) of the roof, and/ or crawl space, electrical and the hot water heater.
 For example, a 15 year old, 150 msg house man take about 3-4 hours to inspect and finish the written report.

 It is important that you choose your inspection company carefully.
-There are government regulated bodies that oversee their qualified building memberships; Ministry of Business, Innovation & Employment (MBIE) Licenses Building Practitioners (LBP) New Zealand Certified Builders (NZCB) New Zealand Institute of Building Inspectors (NZIBI) Membership requires passing strict qualification checks, vetting of client and business relationship references, professional Indemnity & public liability Insurance requirements, continued training and adherence to the strict Standards of Practice and Code of Ethics.
+There are government regulated bodies that oversee their qualified building memberships; Ministry of Business, Innovation & Employment (MBIE) Licenses Building Practitioners (LBP) New Zealand Certified Builders (NZCB) Master Inspector Association of New Zealand (MIANZ) Membership requires passing strict qualification checks, vetting of client and business relationship references, professional Indemnity & public liability Insurance requirements, continued training and adherence to the strict Standards of Practice and Code of Ethics.